thecraftman/AWS-NAT-Gateway/README.md

 ## Contributing
- Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.
+ Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities

  ### How can I thank you?
 Why not star the github repo?
 I'd love the attention!
 Why not share the link for this repository on Twitter,Hackernews or Destructoid ?
 Spread the word!  or feel like sendind me an e-mail temitopetola@gmail.com